Gillian Cowlishaw: Early life and education

+Career

+Cowlishaw's ethnographic research with Aboriginal Australians investigates local cultures, histories, and the relationship between settler colonialists and Indigenous peoples.

 Cowlishaw has contributed to a number of government and community agencies.
 She was commissioned to write a report for the Royal Commission into Aboriginal Deaths in Custody in 1990, for the Katherine Regional Aboriginal Legal Service in 2000, and for the Northern Land Council in 2004.
 From 1991 to 2001 she was an editor for the journal Oceania, and from 2006 to 2008 she was president of the Australian Anthropological Society.
-From 2009 she has convened the Sydney Writers' Anthropology Group (SWAG).
-In 2013, she was elected a Fellow of the Academy of the Social Sciences in Australia.